-The temperature, pressure, diatomic oxygen (O_2) , diatomic nitrogen (N_2) , water vapor (H_2O) , ozone (O_3) profiles are taken from the Air Force Geophysics Laboratory Atmospheric Constituent Profiles [8] database included with the ARTS supplementary data, specifically the zonal-mean profiles for subarctic winter.
-The temperature and derived relative humidity profile, which are germain to the results presented in Section III, are given in Fig. 2.
-The water vapor profile has been converted from volume mixing ratio to relative humidity:
+The temperature, pressure, diatomic oxygen $(O_2)$ , diatomic nitrogen $(N_2)$ , water vapor $(H_2O)$ , and ozone $(O_3)$ profiles are taken from the Air Force Geophysics Laboratory Atmospheric Constituent Profiles [8] database included with the ARTS supplementary data, specifically the zonal-mean profiles for subarctic winter.
+The temperature and derived relative humidity profiles, which are germane to the results presented in Section III, are shown in Fig. 2.
+The water vapor profile has been converted from volume mixing ratio to relative humidity where p is the pressure and $e_s$ is the saturation vapor pressure [9] over water, both in pascal.
+The relative humidities at the bottom of the column of the table are adjusted so that the layers in which clouds are present are near saturation with respect to liquid.
+For input into the radiative transfer model, the humidity profile is then converted back into the volume mixing ratio based on the shifted temperature profile, where the entire temperature profile